carforyou/carforyou-configuration-pkg/README.md

 In any node process, simply call `loadConfiguration()` in an appropriate place and access variables on `process.env`

+Call `loadConfiguration()` as early as possible, namely before any of the requires that rely on `process.env` to be populated

 ## Development
 ```
 npm run build